-H. Consolidation of Formal Complaints
+F. Consolidation of Formal Complaints

-The College reserves the right to consolidate formal complaints into one complaint resolution process as to allegations of sexual and gender-based misconduct against more than one respondent, by more than one complainant against one or more respondents, or by one party against the other party, where the allegations arise out of the same facts or circumstances.
+The College reserves the right to consolidate complaints into one complaint resolution process as to allegations of SGBM against more than one respondent, by more than one complainant against one or more respondents, or by one party against the other party, where the allegations arise out of the same facts or circumstances.

-The College may also use the sexual and gender-based misconduct process to adjudicate non-sexual and gender-based misconduct policy violations that arise out of the same facts or circumstances that are not otherwise covered by the amnesty for minor violations.
+The College may also use the SGBM process to adjudicate non-SGBM policy violations that arise out of the same facts or circumstances that are not otherwise covered by the amnesty for minor violations.
+Sanctions for non-SGBM policy violations will be consistent with applicable policies or Student Handbook.